MESD/SettingsBundle/Resources/doc/index.md

 ###Store a setting in the database:

-Just like with retrieving settings, there are two methods for saving settings as well.
+Just like with retrieving settings, there are two methods for saving settings.
 The first method saves the value without the need to load or create a setting object.

-**Note:**

-> When you store a setting in the database it is automatically validated with the
-> current setting definition.

 ``` php
 // Get Setting Manager Service